Configuration

 #

-# If unset, sms-related features like sms one-time passwords won't be enabled.
+# If unset, sms-related features like sms one-time passcodes won't be enabled.

 [CANAILLE.SMPP]